BOGO 50% off applied at checkout

 The bottom line is, these social beverages are some of the safest on the market, so they should be treated that way.
 Sell them only to adults 21+, cap the THC to 10 MG or below, ensure transparent testing and labeling accuracy.

-COPYRIGHT © 2024, CANN SOCIAL TONICS.
-ALL RIGHTS RESERVED.
-SEE OUR TERMS & CONDITIONS AND PRIVACY POLICY.
 MUST BE 21+ TO PURCHASE.
-THE PRODUCTS DISPLAYED AND AVAILABLE FOR SALE ON THIS SITE (1) ARE HEMP-DERIVED CANNABINOID PRODUCTS THAT COMPLY WITH THE FEDERAL LEGAL LIIMIT CONTAINING LESS THAN ZERO AND THREE-TENTHS (0.3%) DELTA-9 TETRAHYDROCANNABINOL (THC), (2) DO NOT CLAIM TO DIAGNOSE, TREAT, MITIGATE, CURE, OR PREVENT ANY DISEASE, AND (3) HAVE NOT BEEN EVALUATED OR APPROVED BY THE UNITED STATES FOOD AND DRUG ADMINISTRATION (FDA) FOR SAFETY, EFFICACY, EFFECTIVENESS, OR QUALITY.
+THE PRODUCTS DISPLAYED AND AVAILABLE FOR SALE ON THIS SITE (1) ARE HEMP-DERIVED CANNABINOID PRODUCTS THAT COMPLY WITH THE FEDERAL LEGAL LIMIT CONTAINING LESS THAN ZERO AND THREE-TENTHS (0.3%) DELTA-9 TETRAHYDROCANNABINOL (THC), (2) DO NOT CLAIM TO DIAGNOSE, TREAT, MITIGATE, CURE, OR PREVENT ANY DISEASE, AND (3) HAVE NOT BEEN EVALUATED OR APPROVED BY THE UNITED STATES FOOD AND DRUG ADMINISTRATION (FDA) FOR SAFETY, EFFICACY, EFFECTIVENESS, OR QUALITY.